This section of the Baltic Questionnaire only refers to geared vessels and includes useful information related with their cranes.

 If not in the T/C description, please check this information with the Master.

-In order to be able to perform work at night, the vessels should have lights onboard in order to be placed into the hatches during night.
+In order to be able to perform work at night, the vessels should have lights onboard to be placed into the hatches during night.
 It is usual the vessels to have sufficient lights but for the sake of good order, it is recommended to check with the vessel’s Master.

 Logs fitted is a vessel additionally strengthened to load logs on the deck and in holds while it has special equipment for handling such cargoes.
 This equipment includes fixed or portable stanchions to secure logs, as well as lashing materials that include turnbuckles, wire ropes, chain, etc, fitted with a quick release mechanism to release the deck cargo in case of emergency.